 - Please complete the form titled "Non-Binding Notice of Intent (NBNOI) to Submit Qualified Health Plan".
-The NBNOI is available at http://agency.accesshealthct.com/plan-designs-resources#one - 2.
-Issuers should submit this form via email to the AHCT person of contact identified in Section E no later than March 24, 2017. - 3.
-Please make sure the email subject line reads: "Non-Binding Notice of Intent to Submit Qualified Health Plans". - 4.
+The NBNOI is available at: http://agency.accesshealthct.com/healthplaninformation#1479157018360-7ad7e381-aeea - 2.
+Issuers should submit this form via email to the AHCT person of contact identified in Section E no later than May 14, 2018. - 3.
+Please make sure the email subject line reflects: "Non-Binding Notice of Intent to Submit Qualified Health Plans". - 4.
 The Issuer will receive a response confirming receipt of the submission. - 5.
 Any subsequent updates to this Solicitation will be communicated directly to the authorized representative identified in the Issuer Non-Binding Notice of Intent